-Provision for expected credit losses of trade receivables and contract assets policies, adjusted for forward looking factors specific to the debtors and the economic environment.
-The Group has suffered negligible default rates in recent years however the Group's credit loss experience may not be representative of actual customer defaults in the future, particularly due to Covid-19.
-Management has provided for an amount of expected credit loss with consideration of Covid-19, based on the overall strength of the sectors to which the Group supplies.
+The provision for expected credit losses of trade receivables and contract assets is based on the historical default rates experienced by the Group, forecast economic conditions, financial strength of ongoing customers and the Group's credit policies, adjusted for forward looking factors specific to the debtors and the economic environment.
+The Group has suffered negligible default rates in recent years however the Group's credit loss experience may not be representative of actual customer defaults in the future, particularly due to ongoing economic uncertainty.
+Management has provided for an amount of expected credit loss based on the overall strength of the sectors to which the Group supplies.